Make-School-Courses/FEW-2.2-Web-Design-and-Advanced-CSS/lessons/lesson-06.md

 }
 ```

 You'll need to remove the default button styles.
-Your reset css may do more or less of this work if you used a reset.
+Your reset CSS may do more or less of this work if you used a reset.

 ```CSS
 button {